 So, in our example, we earned an extra $5,000 pesos on the transfer, but what does that mean in real spending power here in Mexico?
 Well, in our household, those extra pesos would have covered several of our monthly expenses.
 Take a look:

-If you want to see a breakdown of all our expenses, check out: Retired in a Mexican Paradise: A Detailed Look at Our Expenses.
+If you want to see a breakdown of all our expenses, check out: Retired in Mexico: A Detailed Look at Our Expenses.